RagnarB83/ash-documentation/docs/QM-MM-protein.rst

 If the QM-MM boundary crosses a covalent bond (usually the case for proteins) then a linkatom (hydrogen)is automatically created.
 The linkatom coordinates are added to the QM-region coordinates when passed to the QM program.

+Note: Example below uses CHARMM.
+To use Amber or OpenMM files, modify the creation of the OpenMMTheory object like before.

+CHARMM example:

 .. code-block:: python